What is Cybersecurity and Why is it Important?

 “An analyst’s job is to find meaning in all of that data, see what’s concerning,” he said.
 “Is there a breach?
 Is someone violating a policy?”

-In many cases, Kamyck said, security specialists work with other information technology professionals to make sure a company’s systems are secure.
+In many cases, Kamyck said, security specialists work with other information technology (IT) professionals to ensure a company’s systems are secure.
 That involves not just technical know-how but also people-oriented skills.

-Depending on their specific role, many cyber security professionals must also think big strategically.
-In many industries, companies depend on many employees having quick access to highly sensitive data, such as medical records or bank account information.
+Depending on their specific role, cybersecurity professionals must also think strategically.
+In many industries, companies rely on employees having quick access to highly sensitive data, such as medical records or bank account information.

 “The goal is to balance the needs of the company or the organization you’re working for with the need to protect the confidentiality of customer data and trade secrets,” Kamyck said.

-If you’re considering a job in cyber security, it’s clear the positions are out there.
+If you’re wondering how to get into cybersecurity, it’s clear there are many positions out there.
 The question is how to make sure you’re a good fit for them.
-According to BLS, most information security analyst jobs require at least a bachelor’s degree in computer science, information assurance, programming or another related field.
+According to BLS, most information security analyst jobs require at least a bachelor’s degree in computer science or another related field.

-Cyber security job requirements also sometimes include related work experience.
-Rather than jumping right into the security side of information technology, you can start out as a network or computer systems administrator.
-Depending on the specific cyber security position, employers may have other job requirements.
+Cybersecurity job requirements also sometimes include related work experience, according to BLS.
+Rather than jumping right into the security side of information technology, you can start as a network or computer systems administrator.
+Depending on the specific cybersecurity position, employers may have other job requirements.
 For instance, keeping databases secure might be an ideal job for someone who’s spent time as a database administrator and is also well-versed in security issues.

-Aside from work experience and college degrees, some employers also prefer job candidates who have received certifications demonstrating their understanding of best-practices in the field.
-The Certified Information Systems Security Professional (CISSP) credential validates a professional’s general knowledge and abilities in information security.
-There are also more specific certificates, which can highlight specialized knowledge of computer architecture, engineering or management.
+Aside from work experience and college degrees, some employers also prefer job candidates who have received certifications demonstrating their understanding of best practices in the field.
+For example, the Certified Information Systems Security Professional (CISSP) credential, which is administered by cybersecurity association ISC2, validates a professional’s general knowledge and abilities in information security.
+There are also more specific certificates, such as an online cybersecurity certificate, which can highlight specialized knowledge of computer architecture, engineering or management.

-Whatever path new employees in cyber security want to follow, Kamyck said, those who are willing to make the effort to learn the field will find abundant opportunity.
+Whatever path new employees in cybersecurity want to follow, Kamyck said, those who are willing to make an effort to learn the field will find abundant opportunities.

 “There’s needs in government.
 There’s needs in finance.
-There’s needs in education,” he said.
-“There’s a tremendous unfilled need.”
+There’s needs in education,” Kamyck said.
+“There’s a tremendous unfilled need.”*